johnsonlien/CSCI-496/README.md

 # How do you determine an inflential user?
 There are many different factors to determine a user's influence so there is no clear cut answer to this.
 One idea is the PageRank algorithm where it determines a nodes "importance" based on the number of incoming edges.
 Depending on the social platform used, there would be different factors.

-# Apache Spark Official Website
-Apache Spark's website to learn more is located [here](https://spark.apache.org/docs/3.0.1/) and contains the overview of the API.

 Note: Because this is an unpublished research project, there is no actual code to show regarding this community detection.
 There is only a broad overview of the plan.